emvrebos/trollface-me/README.md

 ## What it does

-Prank your no colleagues and friends, drive them crazy by displaying a troll from time to time during their web browsing.
+Prank your entourage, drive them crazy by displaying a troll from time to time during their web browsing.

 # Project configuration